curiousML/curiousml.github.io/_posts/2026-06-10-fairness-for-more-than-one-attribute.md

   problems have several.
 It turns out the order you correct them in does not change where you end up, and that fact is more useful than it sounds.
 category: "Trustworthy AI"
+image: /images/covers/sequential-fairness.png
+image_alt: "Two score distributions induced by a sensitive attribute, and their Wasserstein barycenter"
+image_caption: "Two score distributions induced by the sensitive attribute, and the barycenter they are both transported towards."
 tags: [Fairness, "Optimal transport", Insurance]
 glyph: "∑"
 ---